 When a device is deleted, it will be held in the Recently Deleted folder, which dynamically appears at the top of the device listing in the Resources tree, for seven days.
 During this time, users with manage permissions on the Resources tree root directory (typically administrators), have the ability to restore the deleted device and all its data.
 (Deleted device groups are also held in the Recently Deleted folder; see Deleting and Restoring Device Groups for more information on deleting device groups.)

 Note: Cloud devices that have the automatically delete terminated aws/azure resources option configured are NOT recoverable.

 To restore a device:

-- From the Device Tree, open the Recently Deleted folder.
+1. From the Resources tree, open the Recently Deleted folder.

 Note: Use the filters and search tool at the top of the Recently Deleted folder to quickly locate the device you would like to recover.

-Note: LogicMonitor will attempt to restore the device to the same state it was in at the time of deletion, but if its condition—or the conditions of associated LogicModules (e.g. DataSources, EventSources, etc.)—has changed since deletion, LogicMonitor may not be able to exactly match the previous state upon restoration.
+Note: LogicMonitor will attempt to restore the device to the same state it was in at the time of deletion, but if its condition or the conditions of associated LogicModules (e.g. DataSources, EventSources, etc.) has changed since the deletion, LogicMonitor may not be able to exactly match the previous state upon restoration.